passcod/blook/2017-may-10-monthly-update.md

 as well as a very unfortunate (and frustrating) bout of flu or cold or whatever in the last week of April, I didn't get as much writing done as I'd hoped.

-I have about TK 7k words of material written, but I do have a fairly large amount of notes and a good outline for two of the four threads in the fic.
+I have about TK 7k of material written, but I do have a fairly large amount of notes and a good outline for two of the four threads in the fic.
 So it's not too bad.
 And now that I'm nearing the final design of this fic (or have already achieved it? it's hard to tell), it should go much faster.